ebubeu/zero_day/0x00-vagrant/README.md

-0-hello_ubuntu - What does the command uname print when you run it without any option?
+0-hello_ubuntu - What the command uname prints when it is run without any option